slevomat/coding-standard/README.md

 * `linesCountAfter`: allows to configure the number of lines after parent call.
 * `linesCountAfterLast`: allows to configure the number of lines after last parent call.

+#### SlevomatCodingStandard.Classes.PropertyPerClassLimit

+Enforces configurable number of properties in a class.
+This sniff provides the following setting:

+* `maxPropertyCount`: specifies max allowed properties count (default value is 10).

 #### SlevomatCodingStandard.Classes.PropertySpacing 🔧

 Checks that there is a certain number of blank lines between properties.